Why are Citations Important in a Research Paper?

 When citing a book: Author's First Name Last Name, Title of Book (Place of publication: Publisher, Year), page number.

-Example: ^1 John Smith, The History of Chicago (Chicago: University of Chicago Press, 2020), 45. |
+Example: ^1 John Simon, The History of Chicago (Chicago: University of Chicago Press, 2020), 45. |

 When citing a journal article: Author's First Name Last Name, "Title of Article," Title of Journal volume number (Year): page range.